From the Archives: The Movie Hits Of The 80’s

 Today, from the Bond on Vinyl archives, we’re moving on to the 1980s and listening to music from A View To A Kill!

-The 2020 worldwide pandemic certainly made it easier for people to catch up on things at home if they happened to be quarantining from others and wanted to catch up on projects or hobbies.
-For a handful of specific Swedish musicians, it gave them an opportunity to both get caught up on and re-watch some favorite films of the 1980s.
-They also used the at-home time to collaborate with one another by online video chats, then combined these two areas to form a supergroup called At the Movies.
+The 2020 pandemic made it easier for people to work from home and catch up on projects or hobbies while isolating from others.
+For a handful of Swedish musicians, it allowed them to both catch up on and rewatch some favorite 1980s films.
+They also used their at-home time to collaborate via online video chats, then combined the two areas to form a supergroup called At the Movies.

 The group, which includes vocalists Bjorn “Speed” Strid, Chris Laney, drummer Allan Sørensen, keyboard player Morten Sandager, bass player Pontus Egberg (from King Diamond), and guitarist Pontus Norgren (yes, that is two Pontus’ out of the original six band members).